BUSINESS ENERGY

 • Factory and warehouse equipment (if applicable)

-During this energy audit, you need to identify areas where energy is being wasted or could be used more efficiently.
+This is a basic business energy audit.
+It will help you identify areas where energy is being wasted or could be used more efficiently.
 This can include inefficient lighting, faulty heating systems, or equipment that's running when it's not needed.

-If you have a smart meter, one of the best ways to pinpoint energy waste is by looking at its data.
-This will give you a clear understanding of your peak usage times and identify patterns of energy consumption throughout the day.
+If you have a smart meter, the data it provides can help you understand peak usage times and identify patterns of energy consumption throughout the day.
+This is a good way to identify energy waste.

-• Conduct multiple walk-rounds at different times of day: Try observing energy usage during different periods, such as when the cleaners are on duty, during lunch breaks, or after hours.
+• Look at how you use energy in different parts of the business and at different times of day: Try observing energy usage during different periods, such as when cleaners are on duty, during lunch breaks, or after hours.
 Doing so will give you a clearer picture of when energy is being used unnecessarily.

-• Involve key staff members: Getting employees involved in the process can help increase awareness and make them feel more accountable for energy-saving practices.
+• Involve key staff members in the audit: Getting employees involved in the process can help increase awareness and make them feel more accountable for energy-saving practices.

 • Use data to set priorities: Once you've identified potential savings, rank them according to their impact and ease of implementation.
 For example, reducing heating costs by fixing draughts could be a quick win, while switching to LED lighting might take longer but provide larger savings.